Reach Out To Our Friendly Team Today

 • Dorsal Vagal Shutdown – freeze, collapse, or dissociation

 Using this framework, your therapist helps you navigate and regulate these states effectively, improving mental wellbeing, emotional resilience, and interpersonal functioning.
+Read our online recourse here.

-Book In For Sensorimotor Trauma Psychotherapy
+Book a Sensorimotor Psychotherapy Session

 Schedule Appointment